-- 7. careful preparation and clear organization of lessons and pedagogical materials that enhance student learning; - attention to student learning outcomes that help develop students as successful, ethical, and visionary leaders in a multicultural, highly technological, and increasingly global world; - purposeful experimentation with one's pedagogy in ways that foster engaging educational environments that are characterized by academic freedom, creative expressions, critical thinking, intellectual inquiry, and community engagement; - 10. the creation and/or revision of courses and curricula in ways that foster a vibrant, intellectual community that is built around a shared commitment to scholarly inquiry; - 11. thoughtful mentorship and advising that contribute to students' cultural, social, and intellectual lives; - 12. respect for and fair treatment of students as individuals; - 13. pride in offering an individualized educational experience to every student; - 14. timeliness and professionalism in meeting classes and evaluating student work; and - 15. rigor and transparency in evaluating student work.
+- 7. careful preparation and clear organization of lessons and pedagogical materials that enhance student learning; - 8. attention to student learning outcomes that help develop students as successful, ethical, and visionary leaders in a multicultural, highly technological, and increasingly global world; - 9. purposeful experimentation with one's pedagogy in ways that foster engaging educational environments that are characterized by academic freedom, creative expressions, critical thinking, intellectual inquiry, and community engagement; - 10. the creation and/or revision of courses and curricula in ways that foster a vibrant, intellectual community that is built around a shared commitment to scholarly inquiry; - 11. thoughtful mentorship and advising that contribute to students' cultural, social, and intellectual lives: - 12. respect for and fair treatment of students as individuals; - 13. pride in offering an individualized educational experience to every student; - 14. timeliness and professionalism in meeting classes and evaluating student work; - 15. rigor and transparency in evaluating student work; and - 16. evidence of continued improvement or sustained excellence in teaching in response to feedback from peers and students, and a growing record of teaching excellence.
+(The occasional course might be evaluated at less than an excellent level, for example when a new course is being developed.
+This should be explained in the application.)